make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ## Auction contract

-The auction contract also has changed in Condor.
+The auction contract has also changed in Condor.
 If your application tracks validator bids, rewards, and delegators, you must rework how network responses are parsed and interpreted.
-A complete description of the changes cannot covered in this guide.
+A complete description of the changes cannot be covered in this guide.

 ## Server Sent Events

-The ServerEventsClient class can listen to an event stream from a v1.x node and from v2.x.
+The ServerEventsClient class listens to an event stream from a v1.x node and from v2.x.
+By default, the client class expects a 2.x network.
+To listen to a 1.x network change the `nodeVersion` property to `1`.

 ### Blocks